OwlCaribou/swurApp/README.md

 # swurApp

-swurApp is a simple python program that unmonitors episodes in Sonarr until they have actually aired.
+swurApp is a simple Python program that unmonitors episodes in Sonarr until they have actually aired.
-This prevents downloading malicious or fake content that is often seeded to torrent sites before the episode has actually released.
+This prevents downloading malicious or fake content that is often seeded to torrent sites before the episode has released.

 It's a workaround for https://github.com/Sonarr/Sonarr/issues/969